christinegu27/christinegu27.github.io/_posts/2021-4-4-Blog-Post-0.md

 ## The Palmer Penguins Dataset (again)

+The goal of this blog post will be to create a color-coded histogram showing the body mass of the penguins from the Palmer Penguins dataset.
+Each penguin species will get its own color, so penguin size can be compared between species.

 ### Getting the Data

-The imported packages used to create a visualization of the Palmer Penguins dataset will be `matplotlib` and `pandas`. `pandas` is needed to read in the data and will be used to manipulate the dataset and prepare it for graphing.
+The imported packages used to create a visualization of the Palmer Penguins dataset will be `matplotlib` and `pandas`. `pandas` is needed to read in the data and will be used to manipulate the dataset to prepare it for graphing.
 The tools from `matplotlib` will be used to actually create the graph.
 First, let's read in the data from the internet and take a look at a couple rows.

 ```python
 import pandas as pd